 • Two hours after a meal: Less than 180 mg/dL

 Our doctor helps with diabetes management by providing the education and resources needed to achieve a healthier, symptom-free lifestyle.
 This includes medication management, dietary changes and monitoring, regular exercise, blood pressure monitoring, and blood glucose monitoring.

 If you need help managing your diabetes, come to Dr. Shima Hadidchi, MD!
-Call us today to book an appointment with our diabetes management specialist, or visit our clinic conveniently located at 12740 Hesperia Road, Victorville, CA 92395.
-We look forward to serving you!
-We serve patients from Victorville CA, Apple Valley CA, Adelanto CA, Hesperia CA, Crestline CA, Highland CA, and Barstow CA.
+Call us today to book an appointment with our diabetes management specialist, or visit our clinic.
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA. We look forward to serving you!
+We serve patients from Victorville CA, Apple Valley CA, Adelanto CA, Hesperia CA, Crestline CA, Highland CA, Barstow CA, and BEYOND!